Concordium/concordium-base/README.md

 Contains various utilities that are used for testing and prototyping.
 From key generation to generation to tools for analyzing the chain.

+See documentation for
+- [id-client](./rust-bins/docs/id-client.md) (identity layer interactions for testing)
+- [keygen tool](./rust-bins/docs/keygen.md) key generation for identity providers and anonymity revokers
+- [keygen genesis](./rust-bins/docs/keygen-genesis.md) (this uses a different key generation procedure that allows key recovery from a seed phrase)
+- [genesis tool](./rust-bins/docs/genesis-tool.md) tool to generate data for test genesis blocks, allows creation of accounts and bakers

 # Build requirements.

 In order to build the components in this repository you need